 - (1) The performance-based non-equity compensation payment under Retirement or Death or Disability shall be prorated to the extent earned during the partial year prior to Retirement or Death or Disability.
-The amount show is the nominal bonus at 100% achievement of goals for a full 12 months. - (2) Includes number of options awarded under the Company's 2007 Stock Incentive Plans that have not yet vested.
-Also includes RSU awards subject to vesting. - (3) Includes continuation of health insurance coverage assuming family coverage for potential severance recipients. - (4) Aggregate payments exclude number of options or RSUs that vest.
+The amount show is the nominal bonus at 100% achievement of goals for a full 12 months. - (2) Includes RSU awards subject to vesting. - (3) Includes continuation of health insurance coverage assuming family coverage for potential severance recipients. - (4) Aggregate payments exclude number of options or RSUs that vest.